jasonyu1996/anvil/docs/tutorial/L2-Communication/README.md

       - This initial offset is optional when it is not mentioned it means `N~N`, where the first message is also recieved after `N` cycles after reset.
    - A time pattern can be **dynamic** (`@dyn`), indicating that the corresponding endpoint doesnt agree to a fixed frequency of message exchange.

 In Anvil, a message contract is implicitly handled by generating control signals for a two-way handshake.
-However, in cases where the sender and receiver are already synchronized on the message exchange frequency, explicit valid/acknowledgment signals are not needed for synchronization.
+However, in cases where the sender and receiver are already synchronized on the message exchange frequency, explicit valid/acknowledgment signals may not be needed for synchronization.

 This leads to different synchronization patterns: